 Controlled substances?
 Such a simple name – but so many variations that could cause criminal problems in Connecticut.
-For the most part, controlled substances are either illegal drugs, like cocaine, heroin, methamphetamine and crack, or legal drugs that must be prescribed by a doctor.
+For the most part, controlled substances are either illegal drugs, like cocaine, heroin, methamphetamine, and crack, or legal drugs that must be prescribed by a doctor.
 In either situation, there are rules about who can have them, how much they can have and when thy can get them, hence the term “controlled substances.”

 While controlled substances is a simple term that doesn’t really explain what they are, there are different classifications for controlled substances set forth by the Federal Government, and used by the state.
-The set forth Schedules of where drugs should be classified into 5 different listings.
+The set forth Schedules of where drugs should be classified into five different listings.

 Schedule I Substances

 The drugs in this schedule are those that have no accepted medical use in the United States and have a high abuse potential.
-Some examples are heroin, marijuana, LSD, peyote, mescaline, psilocybin, tetrahydrocannabinols, ketobemidone, levomoramide, racemoramide, benrylmorphine, dihydromorphine, nicocodeine, nicomorphine and others.
+Some examples are heroin, marijuana, LSD, peyote, mescaline, psilocybin, tetrahydrocannabinols, ketobemidone, levomoramide, racemoramide, benrylmorphine, dihydromorphine, nicocodeine, nicomorphine, and others.
 Many of these drugs are commonly called hallucinogens.
 While marijana is classified as a Schedule 1 drug, there are the early beginnings of it being accepted as having medical use in Connecticut, but the Federal government has not changed its classification yet.

 Schedule II Substances

 The drugs in this schedule have a high abuse potential with psychic or physical dependence liability.
-Schedule Il controlled substances consist of certain narcotic, stimulant, and depressant drugs.
+Schedule II controlled substances consist of certain narcotic, stimulant, and depressant drugs.
 Some examples of Schedule II controlled narcotic substances are: opium, morphine, codeine, hydromorphone (Dilaudid), methadone (Dolophine), pantopon, meperidine (Demerol), cocaine, oxycodone (Percodan), Anileridine (Leritine), and oxymorphone (Numorphan).
 Also in Schedule II are amphetamine (Benzedrine, Dexedrine) and methamphetamine (Desoxyn), phenmetrazine (Preludin), methylphenidate (Ritalin), amobarbital, pentobarbital, secobarbital, methaqualone, etorphine hydrochloride, diphenoxylate, and phencyclidine.
 Since crack is a derivation of cocaine, it falls into this category.

 Schedule III Substances